-While your projects are printed to strict ISO industry standards, natural variations in the four-colour (CMYK) process mean that slight shifts in finished colour are a standard part of professional printing.
+While your projects are printed to our strict ISO industry standards, natural variations in the four-colour process (CMYK) mean that slight shifts in finished colour are a standard part of professional printing.

-Light vs Ink: Screens use RGB (Red, Green, Blue) light, which can never be perfectly matched by physical ink on paper.
+Light vs Ink: Digital screens use RGB (Red, Green, Blue) light, which can never be perfectly matched by physical ink on paper.

-Calibration: Colours can change significantly depending on your monitor’s individual settings and calibration.
+Calibration: Colours can change significantly depending on your digital screens individual settings and calibration.

 Acrobat Viewing: Ensure you are not using a "web-based" preview setting in Adobe Acrobat.
 Use a professional viewing profile to see the most accurate representation of your final print.

-Spot Colours: All Spot Colours must be converted to Process (CMYK) before you upload your file.
+Colour Mode: All RGB, Spot Colours and Pantone colours must be converted to Process (CMYK) before you upload your file.

 Banding appears as visible streaks or lines across large, solid areas of print.
 This is often caused by the ink density being too low for the printer to create a smooth gradient.